 The selection of the application has a considerable influence on all other menu items.
 Keep in mind that as you continue with the parameter adjustment, individual menu items are only optionally available.

 You have the option of choosing the demonstration mode.
-This mode is only suitable for test and demonstration purposes.
 In this mode, the sensor ignores the parameters of the application and reacts immediately to any change.